-Ivanti access management framework supports the following Active Directory features:
+Access management framework supports the following Active Directory features:

 - Honors trust relationships in Active Directory and Windows NT environments. - Supports Domain Local Groups, Domain Global Groups, and Universal Groups defined in the Active Directory forest. - Supports use of Kerberos, NTLMv2, and NTMLv1 authentication protocols. - Supports user principal name (UPN) format for usernames.
-This support is available for Web log in, IPS at Layer 3, and EAP-MS-CHAP v2.
+The UPN should be able to pass validation against the domain joined by the IPS system either directly or by trust relationship.
+If a UPN is rejected it will not be retried against other domains.
+This support is available for Web login, IPS at Layer 3, and EAP-MS-CHAP v2.